MicahElliott/captain/README.md

 - Customizeable: run checks in parallel, with verbosity, etc; run from personal dirs or team's

 ## Installation

+### Sneaking it in

+It’s worth noting that no one needs to know you’ve enlisted the Captain.
+You can do all the following and put `capt` to work for just yourself to start out with.
+You’ll commit a `.capt/` dir with some innocuous tiny files and point your own `git` config to use the Captain’s hooks instead of the pedestrian hooks you may have in `.git/hooks`.

+### Get it all working

 Each developer of your code base is encouraged to install Captain (point them to the *One-minute guide* above), so violations can be caught before code